-- (1) Pierhead and Project lines are established and managed by the federal government. - (2) Portions of floating docks that extend into Federal Dredging Limit must be removed by the dock owner at dock owner's cost, when the federal goverment conducts periodic dredging operations. - (3) Dock fingers must be designed and constructed in such a way that provides structural integrity of the fingers to resist lateral impact and mooring line loads without guide piles at the finger ends.
-Continuous structural stringers and/or special moment and shear-carrying splices must be engineered and submitted to the Building Department for approval. - (4) The City council has allowed exceptions for dock construction beyond the Pierhead Lines as noted in Council Policy H-1.
+- (1) Pierhead and Project lines are established and managed by the federal government. - (2) Portions of floating docks and/or vessels that extend into Federal Dredging Zone may be required to be removed by the dock owner at dock owner's cost when the federal government conducts periodic dredging operations. - (3) Dock fingers must be designed and constructed in such a way that provides structural integrity of the fingers to resist lateral impact and dock line loads without guide piles at the finger ends.
+Continuous structural stringers and/or special moment and shear-carrying splices must be engineered and submitted to the Building Department for approval. - (4) The City council has allowed limited exceptions for dock construction beyond the Pierhead Lines as noted in Council Policy H-1.